dk-a-dev/auto-spons/README.md

   docker-compose up --build
   ```

-### 4. Troubleshooting
-- If you see build errors, run `docker-compose build` and then `docker-compose up`.
-- Make sure ports 3000 (frontend) and 3001 (backend) are free.
-- For logs: `docker-compose logs backend` or `docker-compose logs frontend`

 ---

 ## Usage
 - Access the frontend at [http://localhost:3000](http://localhost:3000)
 - Configure SMTP, manage templates, upload CSVs, and send bulk emails via the UI.
 - Check logs and email status in the Email Logs tab.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For questions or issues, please create an issue in the repository or contact the development team.

 ---